zhuangy47/zhuangy47/README.md

 I'm also the current Academic Committee Co-Chair of ACM @ UIUC.
 In the past, I've been the Vice Chair for ACM @ UIUC and a member of the Reflection | Projections Development team, Disruption Lab, and the Illinois Space Society.

-Feel free to contact me: yanniz3 'at' illinois.edu
+Feel free to contact me: yanniz3 'at' illinois.edu or yanni 'at' yannizhuang.com